edqx/discord-api-compiler/README.md

 Parses the documentation for the [discord api](https://github.com/discord/discord-api-docs) and compiles it into several different typescript types formats.

-Currently only compiles API endpoints with full description, json & query string parameter typings, examples and warnings.
+Can compile API endpoints with full description, json & query string parameter typings, examples and warnings.

+As it compiles endpoints, it also compiles used structures and interfaces.
+See [`output.ts`](https://github.com/edqx/discord-api-compiler/blob/master/output.ts) for an example default output.

 ## Installation
 Run `git clone https://github.com/edqx/discord-api-compiler --recurse-submodules` to install the